websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 1. Because you're using the Monitoring portlet in Liferay as a proxy to Kibana's UI and you are using a self-signed certificate, you must configure the application server's startup JVM parameters to trust Kibana's certificate.

-   One approach is to add the trustore path, password and type to your application server's startup JVM parameters.
+   One approach is to add the truststore path, password and type to your application server's startup JVM parameters.
 Here are example truststore and path parameters for appending to a Tomcat server's `CATALINA_OPTS`:

-    ```properties
+    ```bash
     -Djavax.net.ssl.trustStore=/path/to/elastic-nodes.p12 -Djavax.net.ssl.trustStorePassword=liferay -Djavax.net.ssl.trustStoreType=pkcs12
     ```